merteldem1r/Quizzical/README.md

 # React Quizzical
 Quizzical is a quiz game with many features.
 Set your game settings, answer the questions and see your results.
+Questions taken from the free Trivia database.

 https://merteldem1r-quizzical.netlify.app/